 With the story fresh from celebrating its first century at the time, the third-act twist is obvious as soon the first act puts its players in place.
 Obviousness notwithstanding, The Gamblers reveals itself as a more-than-capable caper as bubbly as the champagne its characters imbibe, with a jaunty score to match, courtesy of Mel Brooks’ regular composer, John Morris.

 With dated but delightful support from Richard Ng (Winners & Sinners) in his first feature, the comedy is featherweight-light until the last couple of minutes.
-At that point, Winston seems to realize he’s wasted Kendall on level by eye candy, and ends The Gamblers with a grand, unearned romantic gesture.
+At that point, Winston seems to realize he’s wasted Kendall on every level but eye candy, and ends The Gamblers with a grand, unearned romantic gesture.
 From what I gather, that’s the kind of scenario that happens among people more attractive than you, gallivanting about more attractive places you’ll never be able to visit. —Rod Lott